Language:

 Microsoft Word TrueType (.ttf) OpenType (.otf) TrueType (.ttf) OpenType (.otf)

-Read-only font embedding yes no yes yes
+Read-only font embedding yes no yes no

 PDF export with embedded fonts yes extra software2 yes yes